thomaswiemann/thomaswiemann.github.io/_posts/2021-09-29-Getting-Started-With-Julia-Modules.md

 The file contains two main parts.
 First, I define an object (in julia: ``struct``) that takes a vector ``y`` of outcomes and a matrix ``X`` of features and calculates the least squared coefficient (i.e., $\hat{\beta}=(X^\top X)^{-1}X^\top y$).
 The coefficient and the inputs are then are combined into a new object of type ``myLS``.
 Second, I create set of complementary methods that can be called on an object of type ``myLS``.
 This includes a method called ``inference`` which calculates (heteroskedasticity robust) standard errors.

 As one expects, calculation of the least squares coefficient required some linear algebra functions.
 A good collection is contained in the package ``LinearAlgebra.jl``, which needs to added to the package dependencies.
 To do so, select the REPL.
-It should be set to active -- if not, repeat the commands from the beginning of the section.
+It should be set to active &ndash; if not, repeat the commands from the beginning of the section.
 Then, simply type ``add LinearAlgebra``.
 This will automatically amend your ``Project.toml`` and ``Manifest.toml`` files with the necessary details.
+The other dependencies &ndash; ``Distributions``, ``Random``, and ``DataFrames`` &ndash; can be added in the same fashion.

 We're now ready to include the newly defined object in our project.
 This is done by editing the ``MyMethods.jl`` file in the ``src`` folder.
 In addition to the dependencies, we need to specify which objects and methods should be available to users who load the module, as well as specify the location of our source code.
 In my case, the edited file reads:
 ```julia